 Carefully follow the low-sodium (low-salt) diet and daily exercise program advised by your doctor.

-Alcohol increases the side effects of this drug and should be avoided.
+Avoid alcohol, which increases the side effects of this drug.

 Other Guidelines for Inotropic Therapy

 Keep all appointments with your doctor and the lab so your response to this drug can be monitored.